-Many of the mothers feel that having a disability has benefited their children.
+Many of the mothers feel that having a disability has been good for their children.

-- "My kindergartener has learned so much about empathy.
+- "My kindergartener has learned so much about [caring about other people].
 He has a deep understanding that everyone brings different strength." - "It's made my kids more adaptive and flexible.
-Skills gonna serve them well in life." - "Also sharing a disability with my children, I've been able to expose them to positivity about their disability." - "I think seeing moms 'accommodate' destigmatizes disability for kids."
+Skills gonna serve them well in life." - "Also sharing a disability with my children, I've been able to expose them to positivity about their disability."

-- "Kids of #DisabledMoms appreciate diversity and welcome differences." - "My kids know their mom is not invincible and we are a team.
+- "I think seeing moms 'accommodate' destigmatizes disability for kids."
+(Destigmatizing means to make something not look bad.) - "Kids of #DisabledMoms appreciate diversity and welcome differences." - "My kids know their mom is not [unbeatable] and we are a team.
 We have to work together to keep our home functioning." - "Moms [with] disabilities are all different.
 But it can make [a] child more open & accepting of disability & diversity." - "I wasn't born disabled.
 I became blind after cancer.
 My daughters will know when life gets complicated you must persevere." - "My son has the vocabulary to talk with confidence and respect about physical disabilities.
 That is a gift!" - "Hopefully the benefit of a more diverse worldview.
-They're also learning to be self-sufficient." - "Even at 10 [months] old my daughter has figured out that I do things differently than dad.
+They're also learning to be selfsufficient." - "Even at 10 [months] old my daughter has figured out that I do things differently than dad.
 She's incredibly patient & adaptable."